j9t/little-books/manuscript/html-css-coding-guidelines.md

 }
 ```

-That is code from the same person: the author in 2002, and the author in 2005.
+That’s code from the same person: the author in 2002, and the author in 2005.

 What do we notice?
 The first thing we see is that the code is written completely differently.
 It’s inconsistent.
 Would we be able to work on it?
 Probably.
 Would we want to work on it?
 Probably not.

 What would change this?
-Focusing on high quality and an intelligible, consistent formatting of all this code.
+High quality and an intelligible, consistent formatting of all this code.

-That is the job of coding guidelines.
+That’s the job of coding guidelines.

-Coding guidelines should yield quality, produce consistency, and through that, indirectly, assist usability, collaboration, and maintainability.
-They may not need to do all of this—and they may not succeed, but that’s their purpose.
+Coding guidelines should yield quality, produce consistency, and through that assist usability, collaboration, and maintainability.
+They may not need to do all of this (and they may not succeed), but that’s their purpose.

 Let’s look at all of these points in detail.